 UiT´s Centre for Advanced Studies in Theoretical Linguistics, CASTL, and CTCC, Centre for Theoretical and Computational Chemistry, have both been designated Norwegian Centres of Excellence.
 In 2002 the Tromsø-based NST, Norwegian Centre for Telemedicine, was appointed a World Health Organization Collaboration Centre.

-The ARCTOS network at the Faculty for Biosciences, Fisheries and Economics, is a leader in research on marine arctic ecosystems and an important partner of the Norwegian Polar Institute in Tromsø.
+The ARCTOS network at the Faculty of Biosciences, Fisheries and Economics, is a leader in research on marine arctic ecosystems and an important partner of the Norwegian Polar Institute in Tromsø.
 The Department of Physics focuses on northern lights and space research.
 All these institutes are of high international reputation.

 The university is part of the FRAM – High North Research Centre for Climate and the Environment (Fram Centre) in Tromsø.
 Every January the international conference Arctic Frontiers invites researchers, politicians and business representatives to discuss Arctic issues across disciplinary borders.
 The Secretariat of the Arctic Council is located at the Fram Centre.
 Researchers from the University and Fram Center are involved in several international programmes of the Arctic Council.